Hallmark Hall of Fame

 Hallmark Hall of Fame, originally called Hallmark Television Playhouse, is an anthology program on American television, sponsored by Hallmark Cards, a Kansas City–based greeting card company.
-The longest-running prime-time series in the history of television, it first aired in 1951 and continues into the present day.
-From 1954 onward, all of its productions have been broadcast in color.
+It is the longest-running prime-time series in the history of television; it began airing in 1951 and aired on network television until 2014, with episodes largely limited to one film in a span of several months since the 1980s.
+Since 1954, all of its productions have been broadcast in color.
 It was one of the first video productions to telecast in color, a rarity in the 1950s.
 Many television films have been shown on the program since its debut, though the program began with live telecasts of dramas and then changed to videotaped productions before finally changing to filmed ones.